cestpasphoto/alpha-zero-general/README.md

 # My Alpha Zero General (any game, any framework!)

 Based on the superb repo https://github.com/suragnair/alpha-zero-general but support games with more than 2 players, proper support of invalid actions, and 25-100x speed improvement.
+You can test it quickly on your browser on https://github.com/cestpasphoto/cestpasphoto.github.io (to play only, not training).

 ### Added Features

 <details>
   <summary>Click here to see details in this section</summary>

 * [x] Added Dirichlet Noise as per original [DeepMind paper](https://www.nature.com/articles/nature24270.epdf), using this [pull request](https://github.com/suragnair/alpha-zero-general/pull/186)
 * [x] Compute policy gradients properly when some actions are invalid based on [A Closer Look at Invalid Action Masking inPolicy Gradient Algorithms](https://arxiv.org/pdf/2006.14171.pdf) and its [repo](https://github.com/vwxyzjn/invalid-action-masking)
 * [x] Support games with **more than 2 players**
 * [x] Speed optimized
   * [x] Reaching **about 3000 rollouts/sec on 1 CPU core** without batching and without GPU, meaning 1 full game in 30 seconds when using 1600 rollouts for each move.
 All in all, that is a 25x to 100x speed improvement compared to initial repo, see [details here](santorini/README.md).
   * [x] Neural Network inference speed and especially latency improved, thanks to ONNX
   * [x] MCTS and logic optimized thanks to Numba, NN inference is now >80% time spent during self-plays based on profilers
 * [x] Memory optimized with minimal performance impact
   * [x] use of in-memory compression
   * [x] regularly clean old nodes in MCTS tree
 * [x] Algorithm improvements based on [Accelerating Self-Play Learning in Go](https://arxiv.org/pdf/1902.10565.pdf)
   * [x] Playout Cap Randomization
   * [x] Forced Playouts and Policy Target Pruning
   * [x] Global Pooling
   * [ ] Auxiliary Policy Targets
   * [x] Score Targets

 Others changes: improved prints (logging, tqdm, colored bards depending on current Arena results) and parameters can be set in cmdline (added new parameters like time limit).
 Still todo: set up HyperParameters Optimization (like Hyperband or Population-Based Traininginclude), and ELO-like ranking

 Supported games: Splendor, The Little Prince - Make me a planet, Machi Koro (Minivilles), Santorini with basic gods
 </details>

 ### Splendor